 Have your chimneys swept

-Many homeowners forget to have their home’s vents, and chimneys swept annually.
-But this can increase the chances of a carbon monoxide poisoning from occurring.
+Many homeowners forget how important to maintain their chimneys.
+Whether this is getting new chimney flue supplies to ensure your flue doesn’t fall into disrepair and cause harm or getting the chimneys swept regularly to prevent blockages and build-up, it’s important you look after your chimney like you would any other part of your house.
+Many people forget how important getting your chimney swept is which can increase the chances of a carbon monoxide poisoning from occurring.
 Chimneys and vents which are blocked cannot function correctly.
 This can cause carbon monoxide to develop.
 As it has no way of escaping, the gas travels back down the chimney and enters your home.
 This makes it easy for your family to breathe in the harmful toxins.
 So to prevent this from happening you need to make sure you have your chimney and vents cleaned out each year.

 Install a security system